Walter Moser (architect): Life and works

-Walter Moser concluded his schooling at Zürich's Rämibühl Canton School (as it was known at that time), having gained his "matura diploma", which opened the way for university-level education.
+Moser concluded his schooling at Zürich's Rämibühl Canton School (as it was known at that time), having gained his "matura diploma", which opened the way for university-level education.
 He moved on to the Federal Institute of Technology (ETH) where he studied Architecture, graduating in 1955.
 He was part of a vintage cohort at the ETH.
 One contemporary who became a life-long friend was Theo Senn, a Finnish architecture student, completely fluent not just in Finnish and Swedish, but also in German and French.
 Armed with his degree, Walter Moser teamed up with his father for a couple of years.
 They worked together on a completely new church in Langenthal and another at Emmenbrücke (LU).

-Between 1958 and 1960 Walter Moser lived in Finland.
+Between 1958 and 1960, Moser lived in Finland.
 He worked in Helsinki with Alvar Aalto, who was hugely influential in respect of his own subsequent work.
 In 1960 Walter Moser returned to Switzerland and set up his own architecture practice in Zürich.
 He entered a number of architecture competitions which led to a series of commissions for new Catholic churches in German-speaking German speaking Switzerland.
 Since the 1970s the work on new churches has been complemented by renovation and reconstruction work on important historical and contemporary church buildings.